Question-Answering Dense Video Events: Introduction

-Specifically, given a video that carries multiple events and a question about a specific event in the video, question-answering dense video events requires MLLMs to comprehend the question to the relevant event and reason over the event to derive the correct answer.
-For comprehending, we require the models to localize the relevant video moments, disambiguate different video events to avoid conflicting answers, and thus substantiate the the predictions with visual evidences.
-The task delivers 3 particular challenges. \textbf{First}, each question pertains to a specific event at a specific time duration (see Figure~\ref{fig:intro}).
-The duration varies among events, so to precisely comprehend the questions, it is imperative to capture the events spanning over different time scales. \textbf{Second}, the long-form videos poses a challenge in articulating the possible distant contextual events for understanding a particular questioned event. \textbf{Finally}, to promote faithful reasoning, a correct answer prediction necessitates correct grounding and question answering.
+Given a video with multiple events and a question about one specific event, dense video QA requires MLLMs to comprehend and link the question to the relevant event, and reason over the event for the correct answer.
+To indicate comprehension, we require models to localize the relevant video moments \cite{xiao2023can,yang2021deconfounded} and substantiate the predictions with visual evidence.
+This requirement has three challenges. \textbf{First}, each question pertains to a specific event, where events may vary in duration (see Figure~\ref{fig:intro}).
+It is therefore imperative to capture the events spanning over different time scales. \textbf{Second}, the long-form videos pose a challenge in relating possibly distant context for understanding a specific event. \textbf{Finally}, to promote faithful reasoning, a correct answer prediction necessitates correct grounding and question-answering.
 This asks for strong capability of dense visual event understanding and conditioning, versus exploiting common-sense knowledge in LLMs.